 We do not disclose information about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users (for example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day).
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target (for example, people aged between 18 and 30 travelling to Spain).

-We may also make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.
+We may also make use of the personal data we have collected from you (with your consent) to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.

 All information you provide to us is stored on secure servers.
 Any payment transactions will be encrypted using Secure Server technology indicated by the green padlock in the address bar.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to Our Site; any transmission is at your own risk.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to Our Site or App; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 We will disclose your personal information to: